 Golden Hour happens every sunrise and sunset when the angle of the sun hits below 6 degrees.
 During the Golden Hour, the sun touches the horizon and creates beautiful yellow to red colors in the sky.

-Both the sun’s angle and color paint a dimensional glow to both the subject and the background, making almost every photo taken at this time look spectacular.
+Both the sun’s angle and color paint a dimensional glow to both the subject and the background, making almost every photo look spectacular.

 So if you are going to the best spots in your destination country, do it during Golden Hour.
 Taking beautiful good looking photos would take lesser effort.